DNACENSolutions/dnac_ansible_workflows/workflows/provision/README.md

 ### Step 4: Verify site assignment details

-#### Site assignment details can be verified in UI
+#### Site Assignment details can be verified in UI.

 ![alt text](images/Detail_site_Assignment.png)

 ### Notes:
-- Site Assignment for wirless device via playbook is not supported yet (Work in progress)
+- Site Assignment for wirless device via playbook is not supported yet (Work in progress).
-- Site assignment for bulk wired devices is supported.
+- Site Assignment for bulk wired devices is supported.
 Please refer to the "Assign devices to sites without provisioning" section in the provision_workflow_inputs.yml.

 ## 2. Provisioning:
 #### Assigns device to a site and configures them.